The best Bonfire Night firework displays in Yorkshire

 Cost: Tickets from Whitby Rugby Club: adults £3, children (under 14s) £1, under fives free.

+Burniston and Cloughton village hall is hosting a bonfire and firework display for all the family.

-What time: Gates open at 6.30pm, the bonfire will be lit at around 7pm and the fireworks will commence at around 7.30pm.
+The gates open at 6pm, the bonfire will be lit at around 6.30pm and the fireworks will commence at around 7pm.

 5. Filey Lions Fireworks and Bonfire display